readium/architecture/other/lcp/README.md

 As the licence document is mandatory, the app must raise an error if this file is missing but the content is declared encrypted.
 Also, the app should check that all resources referenced in encryption.xml are found in the EPUB archive.

-## Open a protected publication
+## Import a protected publication
-An app which imports or opens an EPUB will follow these steps:
+An app which imports or opens an EPUB protected by LCP (i.e. containing its license) will follow these steps:

 ### 1/ Validate the license structure